madevi431/jango/day2/imagefileuploading.md

 		fields='__all__'
 ```
 ## Views
-create a `home` view that uses the model
+create a `home` view that uses the model and and templates

 ```python
 from django.shortcuts import render from django.http import HttpResponse #new